MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/local-security-subsystem-errors.md

 You might also see Kerberos errors in the system event log on the SQL Server machine for the same time range.
 The following error code has a specific meaning:

 > Error - 2146893039 (0x80090311): No authority could be contacted for authentication.
-This is an Active Directory issue.

 ## Resolution

+To resolve these error messages, follow these steps:

-Check whether your Service Principal Name (SPN) is registered correctly on the Domain Controller (DC).
-You can use `setspn -Q` or `setspn -L` to query your SPN and SPNs under your account respectively.
+1. Check whether your Service Principal Name (SPN) is registered correctly on the Domain Controller (DC).

+1. Use the `setspn -Q` or `setspn -L` commands to query your SPN and SPNs under your account respectively.